 - Your written signature, which can be verified using a canceled check or passport

 You will be required to pass a written exam covering the Illinois Rules of the Road, a vision test and a driving test to ensure that you are aware of the laws you must follow while behind the wheel.
-If you wear glasses or contacts, you will be required to notify the Department of Motor Vehicles at the time of your test and your license will be contingent upon you wearing the same corrective lenses while driving that you used to pass the vision test.
+If you wear glasses or contacts, you will be required to notify the Department of Motor Vehicles at the time of your test, and your license will be contingent upon you wearing the same corrective lenses while driving that you used to pass the vision test.

-Prior to taking the written exam and driving test, you can obtain a copy of the Illinois Rules of the Road from any driver services facility so that you can familiarize yourself with the laws and prepare for the tests.
-Once you have passed the tests, you must then pay a fee of $30 for the license and renew it every four years until the age of 80.
-This fee drops to $5 once you reach the age of 69 and drops subsequently as you get older until your renewals are free.
-Between the ages of 81 and 86, you will be required to renew your license every two years and then every year after that.Obtaining a License with a Medical Condition
+Before taking the written exam and driving test, you can obtain a copy of the Illinois Rules of the Road from any driver services facility so that you can familiarize yourself with the laws and prepare for the tests.
+Once you have passed the tests, you must then pay a $30 fee for the license and renew it every four years until the age of 80.
+This fee drops to $5 once you reach the age of 69 and continues to drop as you age until your renewals are free.
+Between the ages of 81 and 86, you will be required to renew your license every two years and then every year after that.

-Some medical conditions can place drivers at an elevated risk of causing an accident and for this reason, the state requires drivers with physical disabilities, vision impairment and mental health concerns to have their physicians complete a medical report stating that they are fit to operate a vehicle.
-If you have a medical condition and are unsure of whether you need to have this report filed to remain compliant, you can contact the Department of Motor Vehicles for clarification.How to Obtain a License if you are Not a Citizen
+Some medical conditions can increase a drivers risk of causing an accident.
+For this reason, the state requires drivers with physical disabilities, vision impairment, and mental health concerns to obtain a comprehensive medical report completed by a physician that state that the driver is fit to operate a vehicle.
+If you have a medical condition and are unsure of whether you need to have this report filed to remain compliant, you can contact the Department of Motor Vehicles for clarification.

 If you are living in the State of Illinois temporarily, are not eligible to receive a social security number and can provide documents verifying your legal presence, you may obtain a Temporary Visitor Driver’s License.
-You can only obtain the license if you have at least six months remaining for your authorized stay and your original authorization was for a year or more.
+However, you can only obtain the license if you have at least six months remaining on your authorized stay and your original authorization was for a year or more.
 You will be required to show all of the same documents needed to obtain a Class D license with the exception of your social security number and be required to pass the same tests.
-In place of proof of a social security number, you will be required to provide verification that you are not eligible to receive one.Obtaining a Learning Permit as an Adult
+In place of proof of a social security number, it will be necessary to verify that you are not eligible to receive one.

-Understanding the requirements to obtain your driver’s license and make sure it remains valid will ensure that you do not incur expensive penalties should you be pulled over without a valid license.
+Every driver must maintain a valid license.
 If you have any additional questions or require more information, you may contact the Illinois Department of Motor Vehicles.